Introduction

 First Linux Laptops

 The first laptop I had was the Dell Inspiron 3567 with Ubuntu 16.04 preinstalled.
-I still love this machine until this day, even though it was a budget one.
+I still love this machine to this day, even though it was a budget one.
 It cost around $400 at that time, but I was fully satisfied with it because my work didn't require any powerful hardware or IPS matrix, which I didn't have in the Inspiron model.

 The second laptop was also powered with Ubuntu.
 Linux was one of the requirements for choosing a future laptop, even though I could just buy a Windows laptop and replace the operating system with Linux.
 But still, I've picked the Dell Vostro 5590 because it was powerful enough for my daily job, and it had Ubuntu 18.04 preinstalled, which was nice for me.

 With these 2 guys, I could easily complete any task that I needed, even though Inspiron was pretty slow with Yarn and Composer.
 Still, it was a wonderful experience with each of them.
-I haven't had so much satisfaction with the MacBook Pro as I had with my first laptop.
+I haven't had as much satisfaction with the MacBook Pro as I had with my first laptop.
 Not because they are better, but because they were first.
-It's like your first kiss, it might not be the best one, but the most memorable.
+It's like your first kiss; it might not be the best one, but the most memorable.

 Transition to macOS